US carrier, S Korea warships start new drills amid tensions

 On Friday, Heo had trilateral video calls with his U.S. and Japanese counterparts to discuss North Korea's recent missile tests.
 They stressed the security cooperation among the three countries would be bolstered if the North continues its provocations, the South Korean Defense Ministry said in a statement.

-On Thursday, naval destroyers of the three countries conducted one-day joint drills off the Korean Peninsula’s east coast to hone their abilities to search, track and intercept North Korean ballistic missiles.
+On Thursday, naval destroyers of the three countries conducted one-day joint drills off the peninsula's east coast to hone their abilities to search, track and intercept North Korean ballistic missiles.
 Last week, they held anti-submarines exercises involving the Reagan in the area.

 North Korea also flew 12 warplanes dozens of kilometers from the inter-Korean border, prompting the South to scramble 30 military aircraft in response.
 There were no clashes.